shekeriev/suse-tu/virtual-machines/README.md

 **Hyper-V Default Switch missing**

+*Note: A newer version of the installation script and the appliance can be found here: <https://github.com/shekeriev/ahvdhcp>*

 In general, it is difficult to recreate the default switch.
 Instead, we can create a basic NAT switch which will get us covered.
 The only drawback is that it won't have any DHCP functionalities.
 So, we should manually configure the network settings of our virtual machines.
-Thus, in addition to the switch, we can create a small virtual machine that will act as DHCP server.
+Thus, in addition to the switch, we can create a small virtual machine that will act as a DHCP server.

 Should you want to create just the switch and take care of the rest by yourself (for example, manual setup of IP addresses on the virtual machines), check this link <https://zahariev.pro/files/hyper-v-nat-switch.html> and follow the instructions there.

 Of course, we can go with the complete solution - switch + DHCP virtual machine.
 We can do it either manually, or use an automated solution.

-If you are looking for an automated solution, you check this procedure:
+If you are looking for an automated solution, you can check this procedure:

-- open a PowerShell session with **Run as administrator** option (right click on the icon and select the option)
+- open a PowerShell session with **Run as administrator** option (right-click on the icon and select the option)
 - navigate to the root folder

         cd c:\